 History of Saarland University

-Founded in November 1948, Saarland University was originally established as a bilingual university that combined French and German educational traditions while offering a unique European perspective.
-The university was the first to be founded west of the River Rhine after the Second World War.
-At the time Saarland found itself in the special situation of being partly autonomous and linked to France by economic and monetary union.
+Founded in November 1948, Saarland University was originally established as a bilingual university that merged French and German educational traditions and offered a unique European perspective.
+It was the first university to be created west of the Rhine after the end of the Second World War, at a time when Saarland enjoyed partial political autonomy while still being linked to France through economic and monetary union.
 Prior to the foundation of the University, clinical training courses for medical students had been introduced at the state hospital in Homburg/Saar in January 1946 with the 'Centre Universitaire d'Études Supérieures de Hombourg' established on 8 May 1947 under the patronage of the University of Nancy.
-Saarland University celebrated its 75th anniversary in 2023.

 University Heritage and Historical Research Unit